 Time in the pool outside of swimming lessons is extremely important and conducive to your child’s learning, progression and development in the water, as well as to his/hers actual learn to swim lesson.
 As swimming teachers, we know that sometimes the hardest child to teach any skill or activity to may indeed be your own.
 I often refer to it like taking your first driving lesson with your partner.
 So how do we do it, I hear you ask?
 There are many approaches you can take but the most important one that we find never fails is simply to make it FUN.
 Fun never fails.
 Fun in the pool with your child in a less structured environment will increase independence and help your child develop a deeper respect of the water.
 We recommend the use of incentives such as toys or coloured balls.
 You know your child better than anyone else so don’t hesitate in using whatever you think might work for your child.
 Weather and temperature are also factors to take into consideration when trying to get the most out of your time in the water with your child.
 We recommend that partaking in the following activities and skills will definitely give you bang for your buck when it comes to how to teach kids to swim.

-Tips on How to Teach Kids to Swim
+How to Teach Kids to Swim: Our Tips

 Assisting your child with their kicking will give your child a better understanding of movement and propulsion in the water.
 By simply placing your child on their tummy and bringing their arms around your neck (cuddling you) and placing your thumbs on their calf muscles, you can gently manipulate fast little kicks on the top of the water.
 This activity is called “cuddle kicks”.
 You can also manipulate the legs by holding your child in a sitting position, with their back resting against your tummy, manipulating their kicking legs on top of the water and walking forward.
 These are known as soccer kicks.
 By manipulating your child’s kicking legs you are keeping the kick under control and restricting the depth of the kick.
 Essentially, you are working towards gaining nice long legs, pointed toes and floppy ankles.
 You can make a game out of this activity by throwing a coloured ball to the other side and chasing towards it.
 Kicking legs can also be practiced on a shallow ledge within the pool if there is one available.
 Again, the ledge controls the depth of the kick and therefore restricts the legs from bending too much.
 Working towards simple goals of kicking for up to 10 seconds can be a fun way to practice ledge kicking.